 Care and Maintenance History

-The care and maintenance of your water heater is perhaps the most important factor in determining how long it will last.
+The care and maintenance of your water heater is perhaps the most crucial factor in determining how long it will last.
 Units that don’t receive regular maintenance are far more likely to need replacement sooner rather than later.
 The following routine maintenance can substantially extend your water heater’s lifespan:

-- Draining water heater completely
+- Draining the water heater completely

-- Flushing out unit with cold water
+- Flushing out the unit with cold water

 - Cleaning unit to remove any residue